 It’s an ancient art form that dates back many hundreds of years when woodcuts were created to make illustrations for some of the earliest books.
 I love practicing this art form particularly because of its ancient and traditional processes.

-My artwork is created in my Canmore, Alberta studio located in the heart of the beautiful Canadian Rocky Mountains.
+Today, my artwork is created in Canmore, Alberta in the heart of the beautiful Canadian Rocky Mountains.
 All of my artwork is printed by hand (without a printing press) and I make a small number of prints from one original (I like to call them “multiple originals”).
 My limited edition print runs are typically 30 prints or less, and all are numbered and hand-signed.

 I love the creative process, and especially sharing it with others.
 It is my hope that you will read this blog and learn something new, find inspiration here and sometimes just giggle with me about the weird and wonderful creative process.
 Please leave a comment.
 I would love to hear from you!
 And, thanks for dropping by.